maxpb32/Premature-issuance-of-QBOND-tokens/README.md

 If the "emergency unlock" function is added, the user could simply directly unlock in QEARN, not incurring in losses and completely extinguishing any risk related to the secondary market (be it illiquidity, be it being trapped in a liquidation that causes him bigger losses than simply unlocking).

-## Benefits
+## Benefits of proposed changes
-By giving liquidity to staked QUs, MBND tokens unlocks capital in Qubic's network; bringing a lot of benefits for the whole ecosystem, such as :
+These changes guarantees that Qubic's network have a solid solution for Liquid Staking Token (LST) for investors, giving liquidity to staked QUs and boosting Qubic's ecosystem by unlocking idle capital; some of the benefits a secure and fully functional LST brings for the whole ecosystem are :

 * __Enhanced capital utilization across the ecosystem :__